 Student Learning Assessment

-Assessment in the allied health classes usually consists of homework, tests, and some written assignments
+Assessment in the allied health classes usually consists of homework, tests, and some written assignments.
+Also, the national exam for medical assistants provides a valuable tool for determining a student’s educational success (see Appendix sections titled “Allied Health Course Success Rates & “Exam Performance by Certification”).

-Course level assessment data collection in an area of possible improvement as little data was available at the time this review was written.
-Assessment data could include program successes which has been close to 100% for the 2013‐2018 period
+Course level assessment data collection is an area of possible improvement as little data was available at the time this review was written.
+Assessment data could include program successes which has been close to 100% for the 2013‐2018 period.

 II.
 Facilities and Resources